deveel/deveel.events/README.md

 ## License

-The project is licensed under the [Apache 2.0](LICENSE.md), and it is free to use and distribute under the terms of the license.
+The project is released under the [MIT License](LICENSE), and it is free to use and distribute for any purpose.

+See the [License](LICENSE) file for more information.

 ## Authors